ros2/demos/action_tutorials/README.md

 $$F_1 = 1$$
 $$F_{order}=F_{order-1} + F_{order-2}$$

-The action server calculates each number in the sequence one at a time and at returns a partial sequence as feedback at each iteration.
+The action server calculates each number in the sequence one at a time and returns a partial sequence as feedback at each iteration.
 If the action is cancelled before the entire sequence is calculated, a partial sequence will be returned.
 The action client in this tutorial sends a goal to the action server with an order of 10.
 It logs each partial sequence returned as feedback.